gujincheng/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 The output columns with -count -e are: DIR\_COUNT, FILE\_COUNT, CONTENT_SIZE, ERASURECODING\_POLICY, PATHNAME

 The ERASURECODING\_POLICY is name of the policy for the file.
-If an erasure coding policy is set on that file, it will return the name of the policy.
-Otherwise, it will return \"Replicated\" which means it uses the replication storage strategy.
+If a erasure coding policy is setted on that file, it will return name of the policy.
+If no erasure coding policy is setted, it will return \"Replicated\" which means it use replication storage strategy.

 The -s option shows the snapshot counts for each directory.